chloeh13q/DLND-Dog-Classification/README.md

 		cd deep-learning-v2-pytorch/project-dog-classification
 	```
 2. Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 Unzip the folder and place it in the repo, at location `path/to/dog-project/dogImages`.
 The `dogImages/` folder should contain 133 folders, each corresponding to a different dog breed.
 3. Download the [human dataset](http://vis-www.cs.umass.edu/lfw/lfw.tgz).
 Unzip the folder and place it in the repo, at location `path/to/dog-project/lfw`.
-If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.
+If you are using a Windows machine, you can use [7zip](http://www.7-zip.org/) to extract the folder.
-4. Make sure you have already installed the necessary Python packages according to the README in the program repository.
+4. Make sure you have already installed the necessary Python packages.
 5. Open a terminal window and navigate to the project folder.
 Open the notebook and follow the instructions.

 	```